bampli/book/model.md

 ## bAmpli: Business Amplifier

 The Business Amplifier powered by a Cyclo highlights the Plan and Reality, i.e. what you want to do and what is really happening.
+The plan consists of managing one or more Cyclos to feed company with their respective Gains.
+In addition to the plan, the Information System captures the naked reality, for example, a bank statement with credits and debits in the company's account.
+Then, the Administration should confront plan with reality and promote actions when there are differences.
+Operating Expenses should be fed into the Company, including Labor and Overhead.

 ![bAmpli](https://user-images.githubusercontent.com/86032/171903220-8b2912cd-c474-45dd-bae3-7bc128aa36d8.png)